thenewobjective/thenewobjective.github.io/_drafts/graphics-programming/2021-07-21-drawing-lines.md

     <img src='/media-library/graphics-programming/bezier-lerp.png' alt='Deriving Bézier curve with Linear Interpolation'>
     <figcaption>Deriving Bézier curve with Linear Interpolation - Credit: <a href="https://pomax.github.io/bezierinfo/#whatis" target="_blank">Mike "Pomax" Kamermans</a></figcaption>
 </figure>

-So the `bezier` of a single control point is that control point.
-The `bezier` of multiple control points is a straight line between the `bezier`

 A near direct translation of the math to JavaScript could look like the following: